 Reviewed by Rebecca Greco, Accredited Practising Dietitian, MND, B.HlthSci (1A)

 It’s hard to keep track of the popular opinion about carbohydrates these days, with so many different voices in the media telling us the ‘best’ amount of carbs for our bodies.
 Some celebrities and bloggers promote diets containing low or almost no carbs claiming that is it good for health and/ or weight loss.
 However, this practice doesn’t add up with the Australian Dietary Guidelines (ADG).
 The ADG are a set of evidence based dietary recommendations that promote eating a wide variety of nutritious foods for good health.

-Here is some basic information about carbs to help you understand the role they play in our bodies.
+Below is some basic information about carbs to help you understand the role they play in our body.

 What are carbohydrates?

 Carbohydrates is not just found in bread or pasta!
 They can be found in many foods, including:

 - Grains (e.g. barley, couscous)

 - Vegetables such as sweet potato and corn.

 Carbohydrates are a macronutrient that provide our bodies with energy and are split into three main categories: sugars, starches and fibres.

 Sugars are found naturally in fruits and milk products, but they can also be added to sweeten foods during processing.